Ahsan-Amin/Payroll-Management-System--Programmin-Fundamental/README.md

-# Payroll-Management-System-Programmin-Fundamental
+# Payroll-Management-System-Programming Fundamental
-Payroll Management System
+# Payroll Management System
 A department is managing information of each teacher to calculate salary.
 In this context department is maintaining following information the file named: EmployeesManagementSystem.txt
 1. Employee ID
 2. Employee Name